 This means that you will pay Social Security and Medicare taxes.
 The good news is that you can offset some self-employment taxes with deductions.
 The self-employment tax rate is fixed.
 However, your income tax rate will vary based on the amount of money you make during the year.
 If you make under $9,875, your income tax rate is 10 percent.
 This number gradually increases up to 37 percent for those who make $518,401 or more.

 Proper planning is essential to make sure that you pay the right amount in taxes without missing out on any deductions you earn.
 Fusion CPA is experienced at helping entrepreneurs like yourself make the most of their financial planning.
-Learn more about the TikTok accounting CFO advisory services, tax preparation, bookkeeping, and financial planning we offer by clicking the discovery button below.
+Learn more about the TikTok accounting and tax preparation by talking to our discovery team.

 This blog article is not intended to be the rendering of legal, accounting, tax advice or other professional services.
 Articles are based on current or proposed tax rules at the time they are written and older posts are not updated for tax rule changes.
 We expressly disclaim all liability in regard to actions taken or not taken based on the contents of this blog as well as the use or interpretation of this information.
 Information provided on this website is not all-inclusive and such information should not be relied upon as being all-inclusive.